Jemez Fishing Report

 Fenton Lake

-Fenton Lake State Park is open for day use from 6am to 6:00pm every day.
-All loops in the campground remain closed for camping with only the five electrical sites open, which are available by reservation only.
-Fenton Lake is in the midst of some of the best fishing of the year as the lake is now completely free of ice.
-This time of year (ice off) Fenton Lake can be awesome…which it is.
-Just about whatever you can throw into the lake will be successful.
+Fenton Lake State Park is open for day use from 7am to 6:00pm every day.
+All loops in the campground are now closed for camping with only the five electrical sites open, which are available by reservation only.
+Fenton Lake is now CLOSED for ice fishing due to soft ice.
+With no open water, there are currently no fishing opportunities at Fenton.

-Fenton Lake was stocked on Tuesday, March 26th with 1210 Rainbows and most recently on Wednesday, April 3rd with 420 Rainbow Trout.
+Fenton Lake was stocked on Tuesday February 13th with 400 Rainbow Trout and most recently on Tuesday, February 27th with 400 Rainbows.

-FR 376 will remain closed through the middle of April, limiting access to this great river.
-Rio Guadalupe is very difficult to fish right now as snowy, icy conditions and spring run-off takes its hold.
+FR 376 will remain open through the end of the year providing access to this great river, however, Rio Guadalupe is very difficult to fish right now with snowy, icy conditions.

 This gem of a river is being managed as a brown trout fishery so you will not see the stocking truck along this wild river.